geronimp/graftM/README.md

 To create new GraftM packages, you'll also need
 * FastTreeMP (http://www.microbesonline.org/fasttree/)
+#### Docker images
+Versions of graftM on pip now have matching docker images as of GraftM v0.9.2.
+GraftM docker images portable filesystems that contain the graftM code and all dependancies.
+These images can be run on any platform with docker installed.
+Details on how to download and run a GraftM docker image can be found on the [graftm-docker](https://github.com/geronimp/graftM-docker) GitHub page or the [docker hub page](https://hub.docker.com/u/geronimp/).

 ### Manual
 A [manual](https://github.com/geronimp/graftM/wiki) is available in the form of the wiki here on GitHub.